 Ten years after the global financial crisis, the financial services business has changed.
 Large institutions have shored up capital and liquidity, new rules have been implemented, and supervision has tightened.
 Business models have also changed, and new models are emerging, as incumbents and fintechs adopt advanced technologies and tech companies wade into financial services.
 Now, financial services leaders are considering what might cause a future crisis and how prepared individual institutions and the system are to emerging sources of risk.

 How resilient will new entrants and new models be to major dislocation?
 Are operational and technological resiliency or data integrity issues likely to trigger the next crisis?
 What tools and mechanisms do policymakers and regulators have to respond to a crisis?
 How might broader geopolitical issues impact financial services as regionalization replaces globalization?
 How resilient are traditional business models to systemic disruption?
 And can large firms in a sector so closely tied to the trajectory of the broader economy grow their business in a slow- or no-growth environment?
-Participants in the FSLS will explore these and related questions and issues.
+Participants in the FSLS explored these and related questions and issues.

-On September 26, 2019, Tapestry and LendIt Fintech will host the Banking and Fintech Leadership forum in London bringing together fintech CEOs, bank executives and directors, and other industry leaders for a discussion on how the financial services ecosystem is evolving and how banks and fintechs can effectively partner.
+This September Tapestry and LendIt Fintech hosted the Banking and Fintech Leadership forum in London bringing together fintech CEOs, bank executives and directors, and other industry leaders for a discussion on how the financial services ecosystem is evolving and how banks and fintechs can effectively partner.
 Fintech challengers have emerged in virtually all aspects of banking from lending to payments, market infrastructure and regulatory compliance.
 As these fintech companies look for growth and diversification, large incumbents are identifying ways to become more nimble, update their systems, and experiment with new approaches like partnership opportunities.
 The London event follows a similar session Tapestry and LendIt Fintech led in San Francisco in April.
 Participants there discussed how both banks and fintechs can “do their homework,” to ensure collaborations are more than just “paper partnerships,” and effective for both parties and their customers despite some very real cultural and operating model differences.

 In May 2019, Tapestry and members and liaisons of the multistakeholder Steering Committee (SC), which oversees the progress of the diagnostic quality assurance pilot, met to discuss the pilot’s results.
 Since its launch in 2016, the pilot has aimed to create a process to compare the performance of molecular diagnostic tests that are used for selection of targeted therapies, using a test case of a next generation sequencing (NGS) diagnostic for a specific targeted cancer treatment.
 Earlier this year, 18 volunteer laboratories returned data to the pilot’s technical implementation team at the College of American Pathologists, marking an end to the pilot testing phase.
 The data compared performance of laboratories’ validated tests with specifications set by an FDA-approved companion diagnostic (CDx).